experius/Magento-2-Module-Experius-Address-Lines/README.md

-**Experius Address Lines,**
+# Experius Address Lines

-Adds labels to address lines and adds configuration per address line.
+Add labels to address lines and configuration for each address line.

 Configuration Per Line